SvitlanaG/eCommerce-Application/README.md

 This project is a modern ecommerce application built with React and TypeScript.

 # Project Description
-The ecommerce project leverages the latest web technologies to create a fast, responsive shopping platform.
+The ecommerce project uses the latest web technologies to create a fast, responsive shopping platform.
 With React powering the frontend and TypeScript ensuring type safety throughout the codebase, developers can build and maintain complex features with confidence.
 The use of Vite for development and production bundling ensures speedy build times and optimal performance.

 Key features of the project include: